anywhichway/lmdb-index/README.md

 * Breaking changes or feature additions will increment the minor version.
 * Bug fixes and documentation changes will increment the patch version.

+2023-05-21 v0.11.2 Enhanced documentation.
+Addressed/documented underlying issues with `lmdb`: https://github.com/kriszyp/lmdb-js/issues/235 and https://github.com/kriszyp/lmdb-js/issues/234.

 2023-05-21 v0.11.1 Enhanced documentation.
 Added unit tests.
-Added `scan` options to `db.getRangeFromIndex`.
+Added `scan` option to `db.getRangeFromIndex`.
 Fixed issue with `putSync` where special values were not getting serialized and underlying `lmdb` library falsely reporting a `db.putSync` failed.
 Improved fulltext index matching counts when the same word is repeated.
 Discovered and documented that `db.putSync` sometimes returns a Promise.
 Advise against using.

 2023-05-19 v0.11.0 Added an index to better support queries where the value is known but properties might be ambiguous.